How to Overcome Camera Anxiety

 It surprised me how uncomfortable I was at first, but perhaps I shouldn’t have been — video messaging is a new medium for many people, and many of us are camera shy.
 It can feel vulnerable to record a message — almost like public speaking — especially if you’re not getting feedback from another person in real life.

-According to Harvard Business Review, humans are hardwired to kick into fight-or-flight mode when they’re being watched.
+Scopophobia is the excessive fear of being watched.
+But even if you aren't excessively afraid of the camera, according to Harvard Business Review, humans are hardwired to kick into fight-or-flight mode when they’re being watched.
 That’s because our body interprets the “watcher” as a potential predator, even when they’re just a friendly colleague.
-Remember that everyone has the jitters when they first start recording — it’s part of being human.

 What’s more, that vulnerability you feel is a feature, not a bug.
 Embracing your vulnerability is embracing your humanity — it helps you communicate your message with a fuller spectrum of emotional nuance, which in turn helps you deliver it more efficiently.

-The good news, in my experience, is that camera anxiety doesn’t last forever — I was able to move past it fairly quickly, and have worked up to a point where I now easily record 100 looms in a single week.
+The good news for my fellow camera-shy people, in my experience, is that camera anxiety doesn’t last forever — I was able to move past it fairly quickly, and have worked up to a point where I now easily record 100 looms in a single week.
 That process helped me to develop a better tool, communicate with greater clarity, and build stronger relationships at work.

-Here are my best tips for overcoming your nerves on camera:
+Here are my best tips for being more confident in front of a camera:

 When I first started using Loom, our product didn’t default to share a mirror image of my face.
-Our brains are used to seeing ourselves in a mirror image, and I didn’t like the way I looked without the camera flipped.
-That’s because our faces aren’t symmetrical, and they seem different the other way.
+Our brains are used to seeing ourselves in front of a mirror, and I didn’t like the way I looked without the camera flipped.
+That’s because our faces (and facial expressions) aren’t symmetrical, and they seem different the other way.

-Your body may tense up into a stress response in a new situation, or when you’re experiencing work or social anxiety.
+Your body may tense up into a stress response the first time you're in a new situation, or when you’re experiencing work or social anxiety.
 You may notice your thoughts accelerating and some discomfort in your upper pack or jaw.
 This primal response is natural if you’re nervous about “messing up” on camera.
 Try to acknowledge and move through that anxiety before you press record.

 Take a few deep breaths from your abdomen to reset your nervous system.
 Remind yourself that video messages are a helpful way to communicate with colleagues — they’re not meant to be perfect or perfectly produced.